patrickzib/leitmotifs/README.md

 distinct pattern in several, but not all channels of the piece.

-You may listen to the song on youtube - starting from second ~6, the tin whistle leitmotif is played twice, and the same theme is repeated after 2 minutes in the song:
+You may listen to the song on youtube - starting from second ~6, the tin whistle leitmotif is played twice, and the same theme is repeated after 2 minutes into the song:

 [![The Shire](https://raw.githubusercontent.com/patrickzib/leitmotifs/main/images/hobbit_theme.jpg)](http://www.youtube.com/watch?v=SRgBI0WqWp4&t=7s "Video Title")